LJeanParrish/Oscars-Ratings-and-Films-Oh-Py/README.md

 post the primary and secondary listing.
 The exception being the genres information which was split and added to eight new genre columns.

+### Summary of Awards Data Cleanse

+* Identify unique fields;
+* Combine data with similar music categories;
+* Combine data with similar short film categories;
+* Combine data with similarities for cinematography, art direction;
+* Identify winning actors;
+* Remove “year_ceremony” and “ceremony” columns
+* Identify winning best pictures.

+### Challenges
+The greatest challenge with the Awards dataset was that there were several columns containing similar categories.
+This level of detail was not required for the team’s assessment and therefore the data was merged.
+As we progressed through the initial dataset, we found that it would be difficult to join to the other dataset, so a new source file was used which listed film titles.

+### Data Joins
+The original data sources did not have a viable unique id to combine into a relation database.
+A third data source from a CSV file was leveraged that included film name as well as awards to remediate this issue.

+Once the data was finalized, a ERD was constructed to establish how the data would be loaded into a relational database.
+This analysis supported the construction of six tables.
+Primary and Foreign keys were identified for data points category_id, nominee_id, film_id.

 ## Load